guardtime/logksi/README.md

 ### From Source Code

 If the latest version is needed or the package is not available for the platform you are using, check out source code from Github and build it using `gcc`.
-To build the KSI log signature command-line tool, `libksi-devel` (KSI C SDK) and `libgtrfc3161-devel` packages are needed. `libksi` is available in Guardtime repository or as source code in GitHub: [https://github.com/GuardTime/libksi](https://github.com/GuardTime/libksi).
+To build the KSI log signature command-line tool, `libksi-devel` (KSI C SDK) and `libgtrfc3161-devel` packages are needed. `libksi` is available in Guardtime repository or as source code in GitHub: [https://github.com/GuardTime/libksi](https://github.com/GuardTime/libksi). `libgtrfc3161` is available in Guardtime GitHub: [https://github.com/guardtime/libgtrfc3161](https://github.com/guardtime/libgtrfc3161).

 Use `rebuild.sh` script to build `KSI log signature command-line tool` and see `rebuild.sh -h` for more details (use flags `--get-dep-online -s` to get `libksi` and `libgtrfc3161` from GitHub automatically without installing the libraries).